 Also known as imputation credit, franking credit is an example of a tax credit that enables a company to pass on the tax paid at the corporate level to its stakeholders.
 The idea behind the tax credit is to help avoid double taxation of dividends.
 Alternatively, shareholders can receive franking credits as a tax refund.

 Developed in 1987, franking credits are mainly used in the Australian tax system.
 They were created to eliminate the double taxation imposed on corporate profits.
 It’s also important to note that for a shareholder to be eligible for franking credit, his or her tax bracket needs to be considered.

 How It Works

 In most countries, dividends are treated as a form of income.
 This means that they are usually grouped with other types of incomes to determine total taxable income.
 Whenever a company earns profits, it must pay tax on this profit.
 In Australia, the corporate tax is set at 30%.

 Before the introduction of franking credits by the Hawke/Keating government, the country’s tax authority used to impose a tax on the company profits, as well as on the dividends paid out to investors.
 The total dividends are simply the profits left after the corporate tax has been paid.
 Essentially, the practice meant that there was double taxation.

 However, since the introduction of franking credits, the tax authority imposes a tax on just one front.
-Therefore, investors who receive dividends are not required to pay additional tax except when their marginal tax rate is higher than the corporate tax paid on the dividends.
+Therefore, investors who receive dividends are not required to pay additional tax except when their marginal tax rate is higher than the corporate tax rate paid on the dividends.
 Even then, an investor only needs to pay the difference between his marginal tax rate and the 30% corporate tax rate.

 Consider an investor whose marginal tax rate is 30%.
 Since the company already paid a 30% tax on the profits earned, the investor would not incur more tax on his dividends.
 However, if his marginal rate is 45%, then he will pay the difference, which is 15% (45% – 30%).